infinera/terraform-xr-network/use_cases/network_setup/README.md

     }
   }
 ```
-### Bandwidth
+### Bandwidth: Specify both Hub and Leaf Bandwidths
 #### Hub Bandwidth: Defines the bandwidth to provisioned between Hub and each leaf.
-For each leaf, define the hub dscids to be assigned to the BW, and the hubdscgid and leafdscgid to be use to create the DSCG.
-Creates Hub and Leaf DSCGs.
+For each leaf, define the Hub DSC ids to be assigned to the BW, and the Hub DSCG id and Leaf DSCG id to be used to create the DSCG.
+Creates Hub DSCGs.
 ```
 variable "hub_bandwidth" {
   type = map(map(object({ hubdscgid = optional(string), leafdscgid = optional(string), hubdscidlist = optional(list(string)), leafdscidlist = optional(list(string)), direction = optional(string) })))